 |All content presented here and elsewhere is solely intended for informational purposes only.
 The reader is required to seek professional counsel before beginning any legal or financial endeavor.|

 A business line of credit is a loan that is accessible on a recurring basis.
 You can draw funds and repay them as needed.
-You only pay interest (the cost of renting the money or loan) on the money you use.
-Not on the entire amount that was allocated.
+You only pay interest on the money you use and not on the entire amount that was allocated.
 This makes a business line of credit much cheaper than traditional business loans.

-For example, a business takes out a Business Line of Credit with a bank for $50,000.
+An example of a business line of credit takes out a Business Line of Credit with a bank for $50,000.
 They are not required to use all of the $50,000.
 They used only $20,000 to buy a new machine to help improve production efficiency and lower costs.
 They use the cost savings to pay back the $20,000 plus interest over the next twelve months.
 Afterward they still have the $50,000 Line of Credit to help cover other costs, like payroll, repairs, & new equipment.

 Personal and Business Credit Scores.
 Your credit history must demonstrate a strong payment history and a lengthy credit age.
 Lenders may look at your personal credit score as well as a require a personal guarantee.
 A good business credit score ranges from 70-100, whereas a good personal credit score (FICO score) ranges from 670 to 739.

 Amount of Time in Business.
 Lenders typically won’t give a new business a line of credit.
 You’ll be repaying your business line of credit over several years and lenders need a reassurance that you can repay.
 Lenders prefer that a small business has been operating successfully for a minimum of two years.
 If you have a new business you might want to look into business line of credit vs loan.